LizAinslie/podbean.js/README.md

 ```

 ## Usage
-A quick example to demonstrate what this library can do at the time of writing:
+Here's A quick example to demonstrate what this library can do at the time of
+writing.
+You can copy this into a file named `testbed.ts` at the root of this
+repo, which is ignored because I'm too lazy to use an env file, and run
+`yarn testbed` to try it out.

 ```ts
 import PodbeanAPI from "podbean.js";